Skip to main content

 2. Prioritize by Impact

 Not all changes matter equally.
-We ranked hypotheses by:
+We ranked hypotheses using ICE scoring:

-• Confidence (how sure are we this will work)
+• Confidence (how sure are we this will work, based on session data)

 • Ease (how fast can we test it)